Rawlins Township, Illinois

 Rawlins Township is one of 23 townships in Jo Daviess County, Illinois, United States.
-As of the 2020 census, its population was 522 and it 254 housing units.
+As of the 2020 census, its population was 522 and it had 254 housing units.
 It was formed as Grant Township from West Galena Township on July 12, 1887; its name changed to Rawlins Township on December 20, 1887 in honor of Galena resident John Aaron Rawlins.

 Geography

 According to the 2021 census gazetteer files, Rawlins Township has a total area of 11.72 sqmi, all land.